ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyRelativeBearing.rst

 IBasicManeuverStrategyRelativeBearing
 =====================================

-.. py:class:: IBasicManeuverStrategyRelativeBearing
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyRelativeBearing

    object

    Interface used to access options for a Relative Bearing Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyRelativeBearing

 Overview
 --------